rico-maker/text-copier/README.md

 # text-copier
-A simple text copier/ um simples copiador de texto
+English:
+A simple text copier, The focus of this code is to use the copy text function () which can be used in different ways.

+Português:
+Um copiador de texto simples, o foco deste código é usar a função copiar texto () que pode ser usado de diferentes maneiras.